qgis/QGIS-Documentation/docs/user_manual/introduction/general_tools.rst

 .................

 Vector layer styles can also be stored in a database if the layer datasource is a database provider.
-Supported formats are PostGIS, GeoPackage, SpatiaLite, MS SQL Server and Oracle.
+Supported formats are PostgreSQL, GeoPackage, SpatiaLite, MS SQL Server and Oracle.
 The layer style is saved inside a table (named :file:`layer_styles`) in the database.
 Click on :menuselection:`Save Style... --> Save in database` then fill in the dialog to define a style name, add a description, a :file:`.ui`